nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.16 =
+* Important: Due to upcoming Facebook API changes on September 4, 2020, it will only be possible to display feeds from Facebook pages which you are an admin of.
+If a PPCA Error notice is displayed above your feed then this change will affect one or more of your feeds.
+For more information about this change, please [see here](https://smashballoon.com/facebook-api-changes-september-4-2020/).
+* Tweak: Added the "pagetype" setting to the shortcode when clicking the "Add to another feed" button on the Settings page to ensure it's set correctly
+* Fix: Fixed a minor compatibility issue with the upcoming WordPress 5.5 release
+* Fix: Removed the see more/less links from post text when using the email share link.

 = 2.15.1 =
 * Fix: The opt-in notice to help improve the plugin was not dismissing as expected for some sites due to the admin JavaScript file being cached by the browser.
 * Fix: Disabled the "About Us" page plugin installation if using a version of WordPress earlier than 4.6.